 Addressing these challenges head-on was imperative for me.

 I am so glad I went with my gut on knowing these things about myself–because formula-feeding, having a night nurse to alleviate some of the no-sleep pressure in those early days, and having full-time childcare start date is what has allowed us to thrive as a family in the beginning and also now.

 Moral of the story is, just be real with yourself.
 Do the best that you can with the resources you have around you to build a plan with your limitations in mind.

 Lots of things!
 But two that come to mind are…

-One–the hormones: I think how wild your hormones are during the early days.
+I think how wild your hormones are during the early days.
 I remember truly not recognizing myself.
 I’ve never been a crier or emotional, but man.
 I was a different person during the newborn days.
 You can just FEEL them surging through you.
-You feel like your mind is playing tricks on you and you wonder if this is just who you are now.
+You feel like your mind is playing tricks on you.
+And you wonder if this is just who you are now.
 You will wonder what’s wrong with you and why the simplest things are so hard.
 Or why you seem to snap over the dumbest things or why *this specific thing* feels SO huge and like such a big deal.
 This is NORMAL–nothing can ever prepare you for how it feels, but it’s helpful going in knowing that “this is not the new you” and you will not be that person forever!

 I also have never been an anxious person and I think looking back I maybe had a little bit of PPA.
 I would lay in bed and my mind would just race through all the horrible things that could happen to her.
-I was so, so scared she would stop breathing, there were times I would get anxious to cross the street with her.
+And I was so, so scared she would stop breathing, there were times I would get anxious to cross the street with her.
 Luckily, the rational part of my brain was able to talk myself through it and eventually that subsided–but I never thought I’d be that “anxious mom” (CBD really helped/does help) but those early hormones do crazy things to you.